 Content marketing is one of the main tactics in inbound marketing.

-And, it can cost 62% less than traditional marketing and generate 3 times as many leads.
+Plus, it can cost 62 percent less than traditional marketing and generate 3 times as many leads.

 First, you need to create, distribute and promote useful, relevant content.
 This content is designed to attract, engage, and convert your target market into customers.